-Method: Add 1 mL of the solution to be tested to 5 mL of Benedict’s solution, and shake each tube.
+Method: Add 1 ml of the solution to be tested to 5 mL of Benedict’s solution, and shake each tube.
 Place the tube in a boiling water bath and heat for 3 minutes.
 Remove the tubes from the heat and allow them to cool.
-Formation of a green, red, or yellow precipitate is a positive test for reducing sugars.
+Formation of green, red, or yellow precipitate is a positive test for reducing sugars.

-Test 3.
-Barfoed’s Test for Monosaccharides
+Test 3: Barfoed’s Test for Monosaccharides

 This reaction will detect reducing monosaccharides in the presence of disaccharides.
 This reagent uses copper ions to detect reducing sugars in an acidic solution.
 Barfoed’s reagent is copper acetate in dilute acetic acid (pH 4.6).
 Look for the same color changes as in Benedict’s test.

-Method: Add 1 mL of the solution to be tested to 3 mL of freshly prepared Barfoed’s reagent.
+Method: Add 1 ml of the solution to be tested to 3 mL of freshly prepared Barfoed’s reagent.
 Place test tubes into a boiling water bath and heat for 3 minutes.
 Remove the tubes from the bath and allow to cool.

-Test 4.
-Lasker and Enkelwitz Test for Ketoses
+Test 4: Lasker and Enkelwitz Test for Ketoses

-The Lasker and Enkelwitz test utilizes Benedict’s solution, although the reaction is carried out at a much lower temperature.
+The Lasker and Enkelwitz test utilize Benedict’s solution, although the reaction is carried out at a much lower temperature.
 The color changes that are seen during this test are the same as with Benedict’s solution.
 Use dilute sugar solutions with this test (0.02 M).

-Method: Add 1 mL of the solution to be tested to 5 mL of Benedict’s solution to a test tube and mix well.
+Method: Add 1 ml of the solution to be tested to 5 mL of Benedict’s solution to a test tube and mix well.
 The test tube is heated in a 55°C water bath for 10–20 minutes.
 Ketopentoses demonstrate a positive reaction within 10 minutes, while ketohexoses take about 20 minutes to react.
 Aldoses do not react positively with this test.

-Test 5.
-Bial’s Test for Pentoses
+Test 5: Bial’s Test for Pentoses

 Bial’s reagent uses orcinol, HCl, and FeCl3.
 Orcinol forms colored condensation products with furfural generated by the dehydration of pentoses and pentosans.
 It is necessary to use dilute sugar solutions with this test (0.02 M).

-Method: Add 2 mL of the solution to be tested to 5 mL of Bial’s reagent.
+Method: Add 2 ml of the solution to be tested to 5 mL of Bial’s reagent.
 Gently heat the tube to boiling.
 Allow the tube to cool.
 Formation of a green solution or precipitate denotes a positive reaction.

 Test 6.
 Mucic Acid Test for Galactose

-Method: Add 1 mL of concentrated nitric acid to 5 mL of the solution to be tested and mix well.
+Method: Add 1 mL of concentrated nitric acid to 5 ml of the solution to be tested and mix well.
 Heat on a boiling water bath until the volume of the solution is reduced to about 1 mL.
 Remove the mixture from the water bath and let it cool at room temperature overnight.
 The presence of insoluble crystals in the bottom of the tube indicates the presence of mucic acid.